-Implication: The errata condition can occur in Pentium® II processor/PIIX4E systems that use I/O Trap SMI with applications where the I/O restart is not used, a dummy I/O instruction should follow the trapped I/O instruction to ensure that the I/O trap SMI handler will be called before the result of that handler is required.
+Implication: The errata condition can occur in Pentium® II processor/PiiX4 systems that use I/O Trap SMI with result in indeterminate code behavior which could cause data corruption.

+STPCLK# throttling enabled.
+The observed effect of the erratum is a system hang, although it may also applications where the I/O restart is not used, a dummy I/O instruction should follow the trapped I/O instruction to ensure that the I/O trap SMI handler will be called before the result of that handler is required.
 The system designer should review any I/O Trap SMI implementations for impact based on their specific code execution sequence.